lndrnz/carcargo/README.md

-x-- Sales Person's sale history x--- Dropdown to search for the sales person x--- Show Sales Person Name, Customer Name, VIN, and Sale Price x- Nav Bar: x-- Link to create a new sales person x-- Link to create a new customer
+x-- Sales Person's sale history x--- Dropdown to search for the sales person x--- Show Sales Person Name, Customer Name, VIN, and Sale Price x- Poller x-- Retrieve automobiles from inventory using poller x- Nav Bar: x-- Link to create a new sales person x-- Link to create a new customer